3 year old sleep schedule: bedtime and nap schedule

 Do 3 year olds nap?
 Transitioning to rest time

 For children who no longer nap in the middle of the day, we highly recommend scheduling an official “rest time” after lunch.
-Establishing the designated quiet time in their bedroom (or former napping area) can give your little one a chance to decompress even if they’re not tired enough to actually sleep.
+Establishing the designated quiet time in their bedroom (or former napping area) can give your little one a chance to decompress even if they’re not tired enough to sleep.
 Every once in a while they might surprise you by actually taking a nap.
-Either way, it can be a sanity saver for you too.
-It will also help if you ever choose to put your .
-The schedule will help your little one with what to expect!
+Either way, rest time is often a much-needed break for parents too.

-If your kiddo is resistant to staying in their room alone, you’re not alone.
-Try spending 10 minutes of 1-on-1 time together in the room, just as you used to do during their naptime routine.
-Then offer some special calm activities (such as books, puzzles, or toys) that are reserved only for rest time.
-This can help make it more enticing to rest and recharge.
+If your kiddo doesn’t want to stay in their room alone, try spending 10 minutes of 1-on-1 time together in the room, just as you used to do during their naptime routine.
+Then offer special calm activities (such as books, puzzles, or toys) reserved only for rest time.
+These “rest time toys” can help make it more enticing to rest and recharge without wanting to be entertained.

 Bedtime for a 3 year old

-Children who still nap at 36 months and older will typically have a later bedtime: often between 8:00 - 9:00 PM.
+Children who still nap at 36 months and older typically have a later bedtime, often between 8:00 - 9:00 PM.
 Preschoolers need more awake time before their nap and bedtime (usually 6 - 6.5 hours), which can push bedtime uncomfortably late for many families.

-Once your child’s bedtime starts creeping later than 9:00 PM, consider shortening or dropping the nap.
-Unless your child also wakes later in the morning (i.e., after 7:00 AM), a bedtime after 9:00 PM typically doesn’t allow for enough night's sleep.
-This can lead to insufficient sleep for your kid and inadequate downtime for you.
+Once your child’s bedtime starts creeping later than 9:00 PM, consider limiting or dropping the nap.
+Unless your child also wakes later in the morning (i.e. after 7:00 AM), a bedtime after 9:00 PM typically doesn’t allow enough sleep.
+This can lead to overtiredness for your kiddo and inadequate downtime for you.

 Can you sleep train a 3 year old?